Skip to main content

 PortableDelegation Format

 Delegations are serialized as PortableDelegation for transport between users.
+This is a JSON string containing the signed delegation chain, which can be verified cryptographically.

-// Create delegation
+// Create and serialize

-const delegation = await tc.createDelegation({
+const delegation = await alice.createDelegation({

 });